-By the end of this year, students should be able to initiate and participate effectively in discussion.
-There will be use of complex language evident.
+By the end of this year, students should be able to initiate and participate effectively in any discussion.
+The use of complex language should be evident.
 Students should convey complicated ideas and have a sense of fluency and ease in conversation.
-They should be able to perform in front of an audience without self-consciousness or too many nerves.
+They should be able to perform or speak in front of an audience without self-consciousness, anxiety or too many nerves.

 The majority of assessment is practical and completed progressively through the term.
-Written work will consist of responding to the Dramatic Meaning of performances through evaluation and the application of Drama Theory.
+Written work will consist of responding to the Dramatic Meaning of performances through evaluation, creative writing and the practical application of Drama Theory.